 - Preheat oven to 400.

-- Place butter into cast iron frying pan and place in the oven to melt butter.
+- Place butter into a 12" cast iron frying pan and place in the oven to melt butter.

 - In a bowl combine the flour, baking powder, sugar, salt, milk and eggs.